diyachan/twitter-snippets/README.md

 # twitter-snippets
-UserCSS snippets that I personally use
+UserCSS snippets that I personally use.
+Snippets require [Stylus addon](https://add0n.com/stylus.html) to work.
+Unfortunately very untested on mobile.

 Currently it only offers one thing:
 ## Defer long tweets